Razorblade16/metaverse-id/readme.txt

 3. Profiles haven't been cached yet!
 Better force an update to get the profiles cached.
 4. Freshly cached profiles.
 Ticking the box in the `Update` column can be used to force an update of the profile cache.
 5. Individual widgets for each ID!
+6. How the widgets look in the default WP theme.

 == Requirements ==